Bio

 Biography of Ryan L. Kobrick, Ph.D.

-Dr. Kobrick holds a Bachelor's in Mechanical Engineering (Queen's University), Master's of Space Studies (International Space University), Master's of Science in Aerospace Engineering (Pennsylvania State University), and Doctorate of Philosophy in Aerospace Engineering Sciences (Bioastronautics, University of Colorado at Boulder).
-Ryan’s Ph.D. dissertation, "Characterization and Measurement Standardization of Lunar Dust Abrasion for Spacecraft Design and Operations," was supported by NASA Glenn Research Center (2007-2010).
-Dust work led to several mitigation research projects as a Postdoc at the Massachusetts Institute of Technology (2010-2012), as an Assistant Professor of Spaceflight Operations at Embry-Riddle Aeronautical University (2016-2020), and though participation as a crewmember of simulated Mars missions six times including a 100-operational-day simulation on Devon Island (2004-2018) and as a Principal Investigator (2016-2020).
+Dr. Kobrick holds a Bachelor's in Mechanical Engineering (Queen's University, 2002), Master of Space Studies (International Space University, 2003), Master of Science in Aerospace Engineering (Pennsylvania State University, 2005), and Doctor of Philosophy in Aerospace Engineering Sciences (Bioastronautics, University of Colorado at Boulder, 2010).
+Dr, Kobrick’s Ph.D. dissertation, "Characterization and Measurement Standardization of Lunar Dust Abrasion for Spacecraft Design and Operations," was supported by NASA Glenn Research Center (2007-2010).

-Dr. Kobrick is active in the global space community contributing to committees in the American Institute of Aeronautics and Astronautics (AIAA) and the International Astronautical Federation (IAF).
+Dr. Kobrick is active in the global space community contributing to committees in the American Institute of Aeronautics and Astronautics (AIAA), the International Astronautical Federation (IAF), and the Lunar Surface Innovation Consortium (LSIC).

 Dr. Ryan L. Kobrick was an Assistant Professor of Spaceflight Operations in the College of Aviation at +Embry Riddle Aeronautical University (ERAU) in Daytona Beach and Principal Investigator of the ERAU Spacesuit Utilization of Innovative Technology Laboratory (S.U.I.T.
 Lab).
 His research, working with students, in the ERAU S.U.I.T.
 Lab focused on: human performance; assessing the reach and work envelopes for spaceflight intravehicular activity (IVA) using pressure suits and motion capture; surface exploration extravehicular activity (EVA) metrics and spacesuit technologies using analogue research locations; research on lunar dust abrasion and spacecraft design and operations; and global engagement.